arabinowe/For-Recruiters/README.md

 # Aaron Rabinowe's Code and Visualization Public Portfolio

-Example works for recruiters can be found in this repository.
+<div>Example works for recruiters can be found in this repository.</div>
 ### Contact me at https://www.linkedin.com/in/arabinowe/
 <div class="square">
     <div>